This blog was originally published in 2016 and has been updated in 2020 for relevancy and current events.

 Cultural alignment does not “just happen”

-The alignment of a global organization hinges on the ability to communicate seven key values highlighted below sourced from Young, the visionary and author quoted above.
+The alignment of a global organization hinges on the ability to communicate seven key values highlighted below sourced from Young, the visionary and author quoted at the beginning of this article:

 Explore the requirements for coordinated and effective delivery of learning opportunities and experiences for staff mentoring, mentor-coaching and reflective supervision.